gem/oq-engine/doc/adv-manual/general.rst

 parallelization mechanisms: people interested in doing so should just contact us.

-Another tricky aspects of parallelizing large scientific calculations is that the amount of data returned can exceed the 4 GB limit of Python pickles: in this case one gets ugly runtime errors.
+Another tricky aspect of parallelizing large scientific calculations is that the amount of data returned can exceed the 4 GB limit of Python pickles: in this case one gets ugly runtime errors.
 The solution we found is to make it possible to yield partial results from a task: in this way instead of